Woman's home in Port Allen accidentally torn down by contractors, many questions remain

 WBRZ reached out to the alleged contractor.
 He is not being named at this time, as no lawsuit or charges have been filed.

 Originally, the contractor said that he tore down the correct house and doesn't know what happened to Smith's.
-However, when called a second time, the alleged contractor's story changed.
-He was now saying he isn't even a contractor and he hired someone to tear both houses down as a favor for the condemned house's property.
+However, when called a second time, the contractor's story changed.
+He said he isn't even a contractor and he hired someone to tear both houses down as a favor for the condemned house's property owner.
 The man then asked WBRZ not to call him again and threatened legal action.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.